resgateio/resgate/docs/res-protocol.md

 A service, or microservice, is a server application that replies to requests sent by [gateways](#gateways) or other services, and emits [events](res-service-protocol.md#events) over the [messaging system](#messaging-system).
 The service that replies to [get requests](res-service-protocol.md#get-requests) for a specific resource is called the *owner* of that resource.
 Only one service per messaging system may have ownership of a specific resource at any time.

-There is no protocol limitation on how many services may be connected to a [messaging system](#messaging-system) as long as there is now conflict in resource ownership.
+There is no protocol limitation on how many services may be connected to a [messaging system](#messaging-system) as long as there is no conflict in resource ownership.

 A service uses the [RES-service protocol](#res-service-protocol.md) for communication.